GNU Bison: Distribution of packages using Bison

 Free software projects that use Bison may have a choice of whether to distribute the source code which their project feeds into Bison, or the resulting C code made output by Bison.
 Both are sufficient for a recipient to be able to compile the project source code.
 However, distributing only the input carries the minor inconvenience that the recipients must have a compatible copy of Bison installed so that they can generate the necessary C code when compiling the project.
 And distributing only the C code in output, creates the problem of making it very difficult for the recipients to modify the parser since this code was written neither by a human nor for humans - its purpose is to be fed directly into a C compiler.

 These problems can be avoided by distributing both the input files and the generated code.
 Most people will compile using the generated code, no different from any other software package, but anyone who wants to modify the parser component can modify the input files first and re-generate the generated files before compiling.
-Projects distributing both usually do not have the generated files in their revision control systems.
+Projects distributing both usually do not have the generated files in their version control systems.
 The files are only generated when making a release.

 Some licenses, such as the GPL, require that the source code be in "the preferred form of the work for making modifications to it".
 GPL'd projects using Bison must thus distribute the files which are the input for Bison.
 Of course, they can also include the generated files.

 Use

 Because Bison was written as a replacement for Yacc, and is largely compatible, the code from a lot of projects using Bison could equally be fed into Yacc.
 This makes it difficult to determine if a project "uses" Bison-specific source code or not.
-In many cases, the "use" of Bison could be trivially replaced by the equivalent use of Yacc or one of its other derivatives.
+In many cases, the "use" of Bison could trivially be replaced by the equivalent use of Yacc or one of its other derivatives.

-Bison has features not found in Yacc, so some projects can be truly said to "use" Bison, since Yacc would not suffice.
+Bison has features not found in Yacc, so some projects can truly be said to "use" Bison, since Yacc would not suffice.

 The following list is of projects which are known to "use" Bison in the looser sense, that they use free software development tools and distribute code which is intended to be fed into Bison or a Bison-compatible package.